Answers from the CLV Experts

 Typically, we compute the lifespan of every single customer using survival analysis.
 Once we’ve done that, you get a sense of what the longest life is of a customer.
 Based on that, you can choose the truncated time spans for computing customer lifetime value.
 We will typically calculate CLV for multiple year horizons, depending on the business.
 Sometimes, we will also compute full lifetime horizons as well.

-Unlike “Buy ‘Til You Die” models, Retina’s proprietary Generalized Low-Rank Model can predict customer lifetime value at or before a prospect’s first transaction.
+Unlike “Buy ‘Til You Die” models, Retina’s CLV model can predict customer lifetime value at or before a prospect’s first transaction.
 To do this, we first collect all available customer data, including estimates of RFM signals (AOV, survival rate, time between purchases).
-Next, our proprietary semi-supervised GLRM model denoises and imputes missing data.
+Next, our model denoises and imputes missing data.
 Finally, we simulate expected behavior at the customer-level using cleaner RFM signals.

 To learn more about how our model works, check out our CLV Framework Whitepaper.

 Retina’s customers typically receive early CLV scores for every customer within a month of starting a project.
-To begin, Retina conducts a data audit on a one-time client data transfer.
-Post-audit, Retina compares it’s GLRM model against the client’s CLV model as well as other gold-standard models such as PGGG to show.
+To begin, Retina conducts a data audit on a one-time data transfer.
 Once the model is built, customers can opt to include other services such as: training modules, strategy sessions, and Quality of Customers reports.

-Retina’s pricing is dependent on a client’s number of customers, how often those customers are scored, and the length of a client’s commitment to Retina.
-Of note, Retina has no integration or upfront fee, and clients only pay for what they use.
+Retina’s pricing is dependent on how many customers you have, how often those customers are scored, and the length of your commitment with Retina.
+Of note, Retina has no integration or upfront fee, and you only pay for what you use.

 As soon as you receive early CLV scores (~1 month), you can put them to use.
 An immediate application building lookalike audiences based on high LTV customers.
 On Facebook, Google, and other DSPs our clients achieve a 44% incremental lift in LTV.
 Other clients measure incremental LTV of each marketing campaign to optimize their ad spend.
 By doing so, our clients improved their marketing efficiency by 30%.
 Even outside of CLV scores, Retina clients save approximately $1.5 million in data science and model development costs.